India eye big win against Indonesia, favourable result in Pak vs JPN match | Sports-Games

 - Indonesia

-Defending champions India need to beat hosts Indonesia by a huge margin and hope Pakistan defeats Japan in the other Pool A match for advancing to the knockout stage of the Asia Cup men's hockey tournament here on Thursday.
+Defending champions India need to beat hosts Indonesia by a huge margin and hope Japan defeat Pakistan in the other Pool A match for advancing to the knockout stage of the Asia Cup men's hockey tournament here on Thursday.

 India's fate is not in their own hands anymore as even a win against lowly Indonesia will not guarantee them a knock-out berth.
 Japan will have to beat Pakistan to keep India's faint hopes alive.

-India has a goal difference of minus three as against Pakistan's plus 13.
-If Pakistan loses to Japan, India will have to beat Indonesia by a huge margin to go past their western neighbors in goal difference and advance further in the tournament.
+India have a goal difference of minus three as against Pakistan's plus 13.
+If Pakistan lose to Japan, India will have to beat Indonesia by a huge margin to go past their western neighbours in goal difference and advance further in the tournament.

 Inexperience was the major reason behind India's below-par performances as the young players, mainly drafted from the last Junior World Cup squad, are finding it difficult to get a measure of the level of international hockey.

-In the two matches so far, the Indians lacked cohesion in the three departments -- defense, midfield, and forwarding.
+In the two matches so far, the Indians lacked cohesion in the three departments -- defence, midfield and forwardline.

-The Indians lacked a quality playmaker in the midfield, which was evident from their constant efforts of building attacks from the center instead of using both the flanks more frequently.
+The Indians lacked a quality playmaker in the midfield, which was evident from their constant efforts of building attacks from the centre instead of using both the flanks more frequently.

-The forward line has been wasteful with the likes of Tokyo Olympian Simranjeet Singh and youngster Uttam Singh not having the best of outings.
+The forwadline has been wasteful with the likes of Tokyo Olympian Simranjeet Singh and youngster Uttam Singh not having the best of outings.

-The lanky and strongly built Pawan Rajbhar is the only player who has impressed with his commitment and sticks work in the two matches, creating chances and also scoring a goal.
+The lanky and strongly built Pawan Rajbhar is the only player who have impressed with his commitment and stick work in the two matches, creating chances and also scoring a goal.

 Penalty corner conversion is another area where the Indians are struggling as they lack a quality drag-flicker in the side after veteran Rupinder Pal Singh pulled out at the last minute due to a wrist injury.

-With the odds stacked against them, the young Indian players could be pepped up to give their best shot on Thursday and show they can rise to the occasion.
+With the odds staked against them, the young Indian players could be pepped up to give their best shot on Thursday and show they can rise to the occasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)